Skip to content

 Tactic 6: Build and Use an Email List

 Social media algorithms change.
 Accounts get banned without warning.
-But your email list is yours forever.
+Your email list is yours forever.

 Building an email list gives you a direct line to your most interested potential subscribers — one that no platform can suppress, shadowban, or remove.